openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   This is useful in multi-stream systems to identify the stream for human actors.
 The transmitter MAY truncate the string beyond an allowed max length.

-stream_ttl
+inactivity_ttl

 > **Transmitter-Supplied**, OPTIONAL.
-The refreshable time-to-live (TTL) of the stream in seconds, after which the Transmitter MAY either pause or disable the stream if it has not received any Receiver-initiated communication (defined below) in that duration.
+The refreshable time-to-live (TTL) of the stream in seconds, after which the Transmitter MAY either pause, disable, or delete the stream if it has not received any Receiver-initiated communication (defined below) in that duration.
 The syntax is the same as that of {{EXPIRES_IN}}.
 >
 > For streams created with the PUSH {{RFC8935}} delivery method, the Transmitter MUST refresh the TTL whenever:
 > * The Receiver calls any endpoint in the Event Stream Management API ({{management}}).